ibm-cloud-docs/databases-for-mysql/reference-monitoring.md

 {{site.data.keyword.monitoringfull_notm}} monitoring is available for deployments in every region.
 Deployments in Multi-zone Regions (MZRs) - `eu-gb`, `eu-de`, `us-east`, `us-south`, `jp-tok`, `au-syd` - have their metrics in the corresponding region.

-If you have deployments that are in a Single-zone Region (SZR) - `osl01`, `che01`, or `seo01` - then your logs are forwarded to a {{site.data.keyword.monitoringfull_notm}} instance in another region.
+If you have deployments that are in a Single-zone Region (SZR) - `che01`, or `seo01` - then your logs are forwarded to a {{site.data.keyword.monitoringfull_notm}} instance in another region.
 You need to provision monitoring instances in the region where your metrics are forwarded to.
-Metrics for deployments in `osl01` go to `eu-gb`.
 Metrics for deployments in `seo01` and `che01` go to `jp-tok`.

 ## Available Metrics
 {: metrics-by-plan}